parallaxinc/PropWare/docs/Limitations.md

 before these options are available within %PropWare.
 The first step is to determine how a user selects which method to use.
 Only when that is finalized can work begin on the implementation.

-Currently, PropWare's only support for Spin is extracting the DAT section of the file into a binary blob which can be linked into the executable and invoked in a dedicated cog.
+Currently, %PropWare's only support for Spin is extracting the DAT section of the file into a binary blob which can be linked into the executable and invoked in a dedicated cog.
 This is helpful for extracting assembly drivers from Spin objects like FdSerial or FSRW.